ha5dzs/InvisibleMacGyver/getting_started.md

 ### [Download code here](arduino_code_files/blink_test/blink_test.ino)

-# Now you know the basics, head back to the [main page](README.md) and assemble some circuits
+# Now you know the basics, head back to the [main page](README.md) and assemble some circuits.
+You can try them in any order, they don't depend on each other.
+The blinking code is now stored in the flash memory of the board, and will stay there for the next decade or so, or until you upload something else.